 Are you a good fit for Interdisciplinary Honors?

 During the second year admission process we seek students whose application materials indicate a commitment to interdisciplinary inquiry, experiential engagement, and reflection, as well as a demonstrated history of academic achievement and serving the community.
 We invite those who are keen to take intellectual risks; who seek to understand challenges of social justice; who want to take leadership roles in confronting global change; who are familiar with and/or curious about the complexities of diversity; and who value a life of continuous learning and personal growth.
-We ultimately admit those whose educational efforts, aspirations, and attitudes suggest they would gain and contribute to the Program.
+We ultimately admit those whose educational efforts, aspirations, and attitudes suggest they would gain from and contribute to the Program.

 Students who may not have initially considered an Honors education, but are eager to think in complex ways about global challenges and take action in the world, are encouraged to apply to the Program.
 The UW Honors Program offers a platform for inquisitive, engaged students who will take up the challenge through the lens of their own diverse experiences.
 We evaluate applications broadly, looking to understand the entirety of the student’s experiences represented in those pages, and we are eager to ensure our community represents and includes complex and dynamic perspectives necessary to true scholarship.